hltfbk/E3C-Corpus/README.md

 ## Data Curation

-About 10% of the tokens annotated in Layer 2 have been manually verified.
+About 10% of the tokens annotated in Layer 2 with clinical entities have been manually verified.

 |                     | Entity              | English      | French       | Italian      | Spanish      | Basque       |
 | ------------------- | ------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |